deltaDAO/mvg-portal/content/pages/privacy/en.md

 **Retention period:**

-deltaDAO discloses your wallet address and author name by transmitting it to a smart contract stored in machine-readable format permanently on-chain on the Gaia-X testnet to enable an audit trail.
+deltaDAO discloses your wallet address and public key by transmitting it to a smart contract stored in machine-readable format permanently on-chain on the Gaia-X testnet to enable an audit trail.

 ## 4.4 Caching and showing data services

-When you published a data service, we retrieve, organize, and store your wallet address and author name on a metadata cache operated by deltaDAO.
+When you published a data service, we retrieve, organize, and store your wallet address on a metadata cache operated by deltaDAO.
 Moreover, we show your data service on our portal demonstrator.

 **Purposes:**

 Retrieving data from the blockchain is time-consuming.
 Hence, we retrieve your personal data from the Gaia-X testnet and then organize and store it on a cache to improve the performance of our portal demonstrator.
-We show your data service including the wallet address, author name and description you provided on our portal demonstrator, so visitors can find and consume it.
+We show your data service including the wallet address and description you provided on our portal demonstrator, so visitors can find and consume it.

 **Legal basis:**